onthegomap/planetiler/layerstats/README.md

 | 14 | 6435 | 8361 | 219723809 | 679498              | building | 799971      | 18             | 68               | 2               | 19                |
 | 14 | 6435 | 8364 | 219723850 | 603677              | building | 693563      | 18             | 75               | 3               | 19                |

-Or a table of biggest layers by layer and zoom:
+To get a table of biggest layers by zoom:

 ```sql
 pivot (